Program Dates: May 24, 2016 - June 10, 2016

 REGISTRATION: Begin on our website: studyabroad.bradley.edu.
 Follow the instructions for May 2016 pre-registration.
 Pre-register before noon on Thursday, October 29, 2015.
 Then, you must complete the registration process in person at 8:30am on Friday, October 30 in the Student Center Ballroom.
 Students will enroll in order of the cumulative credit hours until classes reach enrollment limits.
 Thereafter, enrollment for any remaining class places in first-come, first-served in the Study Abroad Office, 325 GCC.

 A $500 non-refundable deposit is required to secure your registration.
 Deposits must be made by check or cash only.
 We are no longer able to accept credit cards.

-A minimum 2.5 Bradley cumulative GPA is required to register for study abroad courses.
+A minimum 2.5 cumulative GPA earned at Bradley is required to register for study abroad courses.

-Program Payment: after the $500 deposit, the remaining balance of the program fee will be due in two installments: half of the remaining balance is due by February 2, 2015, and the final balance is due no later than March 2, 2015.
+Program Payment: after the $500 deposit, the remaining balance of the program fee will be due in two installments: half of the remaining balance is due by February 1, 2016, and the final balance is due no later than March 1, 2016.
 Notice of cancellation must be made in writing.
-Those who cancel after February 2015 payment date will be subject to a $750 cancellation fee.
-Those who cancel after May 1, 2015 will be subject to a 100% cancellation fee.
+Those who cancel after the February 2016 payment date will be subject to a $750 cancellation fee.
+Those who cancel after May 1, 2016 will be subject to a 100% cancellation fee.